Dr A, a specialty trainee, attended a music festival where he bought and took cocaine.

-The medical director requested that he self-refer to the Medical Council and asked for confirmation he had done so within the next 48 hours.
+The medical director requested that he self-refer to the General Medical Council (GMC) and asked for confirmation he had done so within the next 48 hours.

 Extremely upset, Dr A contacted Medical Protection for advice.
-The Medical Protection advisory team advised him that there was no absolute obligation to self-refer to the Medical Council, but in light of the medical director’s direction it was advisable to do so promptly.
+The Medical Protection advisory team advised him that there was no absolute obligation to self-refer to the GMC, but in light of the medical director’s direction it was advisable to do so promptly.

 Medical Protection also advised Dr A to engage fully and openly with occupational health and suggested he consider seeing his own GP.